| || |

 Kuopio campus International Study Programmes

-You can check the course offerings in the Kuopio campus International Study Programmes 2013-2014.
+You can check the course offerings from the links given below.
 Courses will be listed later also in WebOodi.

-Studies in Business and Management include courses in Innovation Management, e-Business and Network Studies, and in Accounting and Finance.
-The prerequisite for participating in Bachelor's level courses is having completed at least one year of studies in Business and Management.
-The prerequisite for Master's level studies is having completed at least three years of studies in Business and Management.
+Studies in Business and Management includes courses in Innovation Management, Accounting and Finance, and International Business and Sales Management.
+Enrolling on bachelor-level courses requires that the student has completed at least one year of university studies in business and management.
+Enrolling on master-level courses requires that the student has completed at least three years of university studies in business and management.

 The non-degree Programme in Health Policy and Management concentrates on health care systems in different countries and on the management of health care in different settings in both public and private sectors.